decred/dcrctl/README.md

 In its default configuration, dcrctl connects to dcrd's mainnet RPC port on localhost.
 The `--wallet` and `--testnet` flags change these defaults to the dcrwallet RPC port and/or testnet ports.
-The `--rpcserver/-s` flag can be used to specify to specify other hostnames or IP addresses of the server, and can also be used to override the port defaults.
+The `--rpcserver/-s` flag can be used to specify other hostnames or IP addresses of the server, and can also be used to override the port defaults.

 Dcrctl will attempt to read dcrd and dcrwallet config files for the user/password authentication.
 If these fields cannot be read, dcrctl must be